© (Copyright), International Software Architecture Qualification Board e. V. (iSAQB® e. V.) 2026

 • Roadmap and climate targets of providers for the future.

-In addition, the participants know the possibilities and limitations of the providers in monitoring emissions from their own resource use as provided by the providers' tools.
+In addition, participants know the possibilities and limitations of providers when monitoring emissions from their own resource use, as provided by the providers' carbon/environmental dashboards.

 Participants are familiar with the challenges of energy-efficient operation and typical anti-patterns such as overprovisioning due to a lack of monitoring, a lack of automation in provisioning or unfavourable geographical distribution.

-Participants know how and to what extent they can influence the CO2 emissions of individual cloud providers by, among other things
+Participants are familiar with the terms "FinOps" and "GreenOps" and understand how they are related.
+They know how and to what extent they can influence CO2 emissions at individual cloud providers by, among other things,

 • Selecting zones with low-emission energy supply.